zvictor/PocketFlow/cookbook/python-batch-node/README.md

-# PocketFlow BatchNode Example
+# BrainyFlow BatchNode Example

-This example demonstrates the BatchNode concept in PocketFlow by implementing a CSV processor that handles large files by processing them in chunks.
+This example demonstrates the BatchNode concept in BrainyFlow by implementing a CSV processor that handles large files by processing them in chunks.

 ## What this Example Demonstrates